sebastienrousseau/dotfiles/lib/aliases/chmod/README.md

 - `755d`: Set permissions of all directories to rwxr-xr-x.
 - `644f`: Set permissions of all files to rw-r--r--.

-### Modify specific permissions

-- `+x`: Add execute permission for the current user.
-- `-x`: Remove execute permission for the current user.
-- `+w`: Add write permission for the current user.
-- `-w`: Remove write permission for the current user.
-- `+r`: Add read permission for the current user.
-- `-r`: Remove read permission for the current user.

 ### Set permissions for specific user types

 - `u+x`: Add execute permission for the owner of the file.